ADMINISTRATION:

 wheel.
 By 1764 he had built a prototype machine, all hand engineered

 and crafted - it would become known as the 'Spinning Jenny'.
+It

-that conventional spinning could only manage one thread.
+conventional spinning could only manage one thread.

-enterprise.
-Traditional Lancashire spinners, however, fearing
+commercial enterprise.
+Traditional Lancashire spinners, however,

-being made redundant and unable to compete with the cheaper
+fearing being made redundant and unable to compete with the cheaper

 manufacturing costs that the Jenny made possible, actually broke